bcdev/jzarr/docs/tutorial.rst

 ..
 Note::

    There is no need to close an array.
-Ddata are automatically flushed to disk, and files are automatically closed whenever an array is modified.
+Data are automatically flushed to disk, and files are automatically closed whenever an array is modified.

-Then we can reopen the array and read data
+Then we can reopen the array and read the data

 .. literalinclude:: ./examples/java/Tutorial.java
   :start-after: example 3 code snippet 3 begin